Brucella canis: Identification

 B. canis is a zoonotic organism.
 The bacteria are oxidase, catalase and urease positive and non-motile.
 Unlike haemophilus, which they resemble, they have no requirements for added X (hemin) and V (nicotinamide adenine dinucleotide) factors in cultures.
 Full identification is established by serology and PCR.
 Due to B. canis being naturally rough (lacking O-polysaccharide), smooth-antigen serology is unreliable.
 Modern practice uses B. canis-adapated serological assays such as RSAT/2-ME, IFAT (Immunofluorescence Antibody test) and ELISA to make full identification.
 B. canis is not acid-fast, but they tend to maintain their color when exposed to weak acids.
-This results in their red color when stained using Macchiavello's stain.
+This results in their red color when stained.
 When isolated, B. canis is always in a rough form, with hydrophobic LPS imbedded in its outer membrane.
 MALDI-TOF mass spectrometry with validated databases and whole-genome sequencing (WGS) are now increasingly used for definitive confirmation of B. canis and specific outbreak tracing.

 Colonies of Brucella can typically start to be seen after 48 hours.
 These colonies tend to be 0.5-1.0 mm in diameter, with a convex shape and are typically circular.
 Growth is often slower than other bacteria, with colonies requiring up to 72 hours for clear visualization.
 B. canis presents itself as a rough species, so colonies are generally non-mucoid rather than sticky, glue-like of presenting smooth strains.
-Recent reports describe colonies as small, white to yellow-ish white and non-pigmented, consistent with rough Brucella.
+Their colonies are small, white to yellowish white and non-pigmented, consistent with rough Brucella.